2022 Maryland Senate election: District 15

 The new 15th district encompasses east Montgomery County, including North Potomac and parts of Germantown.
-Two-term Democratic incumbent Brian Feldman, who was re-elected in 2018 with 72.0% of the vote, is running for a third term.
+Two-term Democratic incumbent Brian Feldman, who was re-elected in 2018 with 72.0% of the vote, ran for a third term.

 District 16

 The new 16th district consists of south Montgomery County, including Potomac and parts of Bethesda.
-Two-term Democratic incumbent Susan C. Lee, who was re-elected in 2018 with 80.1% of the vote, is running for a third term unopposed.
+Two-term Democratic incumbent Susan C. Lee, who was re-elected in 2018 with 80.1% of the vote, ran for a third term, unopposed.

 District 17

 The new 17th district consists of Rockville and Gaithersburg.
-Two-term Democratic incumbent Cheryl Kagan, who was re-elected in 2018 with 79.0% of the vote, is running for a third term.
+Two-term Democratic incumbent Cheryl Kagan, who was re-elected in 2018 with 79.0% of the vote, ran for a third term.

 District 18

 The new 18th district consists of Bethesda, Chevy Chase, Wheaton, and Kensington.
-First-term Democratic incumbent Jeff Waldstreicher, who was elected in 2018 with 97.6% of the vote, is running for a second term.
+First-term Democratic incumbent Jeff Waldstreicher, who was elected in 2018 with 97.6% of the vote, ran for a second term.

 Democratic primary

-Maryland Matters has identified the Democratic primary election in District 18 as a "race to watch".
+Maryland Matters identified the Democratic primary election in District 18 as a "race to watch".

 General election

 District 19

 The new 19th district includes Aspen Hill, Leisure World, and Redland.
-First-term Democratic incumbent Benjamin F. Kramer, who was elected in 2018 with 88.0% of the vote, is running for a second term.
+First-term Democratic incumbent Benjamin F. Kramer, who was elected in 2018 with 88.0% of the vote, ran for a second term.

 Raul Ayala won the Republican primary, but declined the nomination.
 The Montgomery County Republican Central Committee consequently nominated Anita Cox to run against Kramer in the general election.